bode-mmk/MyProducts/README.md

 My products is

 ### momo.pdf
--This paper produced about @bode planning date in Nara with Sakurai Momoka.
+- This paper produced about @bode planning date in Nara with Sakurai Momoka.
 When, IM@S-hackathon 2016.

 ### imas_kyoto2017-hello
 - This slide for using in [201709/02 ‚ ‚¢‚Ü‚·‚¦‚ñ‚¶‚É‚  Meetup in ‹ž“s](https://imas.connpass.com/event/64177/). with reveal.js .